wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    See that the original pod reserves 100 millicpu of CPU and 50 mebibytes of memory.
 For this example application, 100 millicpu is less than the pod needs to run, so it is CPU-constrained.
 It also reserves much less memory than it needs.
 The Vertical Pod Autoscaler vpa-recommender deployment analyzes the hamster pods to see if the CPU and memory requirements are appropriate.
 If adjustments are needed, the vpa-updater relaunches the pods with updated values.

-9. Wait for the vpa-updater to launch a new hamster pod.
+1. Wait for the vpa-updater to launch a new hamster pod.
 This should take a minute or two.
 You can monitor the pods:

    Note: If you are not sure that a new pod has launched, compare the pod names with your previous list.
 When the new pod launches, you will see a new pod name.

    <pre><strong>kubectl get --watch pods -l app=hamster
    </strong></pre>

+   The response is a pod ID such as "hamster-c7d89d6db-jxgfv".

-9. When a new hamster pod is started, describe it and view the updated CPU and memory reservations.
+1. When a new hamster pod is started, describe it and view the updated CPU and memory reservations.

    <pre><strong>kubectl describe pod hamster-c7d89d6db-jxgfv
    </pre></strong>